Francis Asbury: Childhood and adolescence

 Asbury took a keen interest in religion, having "felt something of God as early as the age of seven".
-He lived not far from All Saints' Church, Bromwich, which under the patronage of the Methodist Earl of Dartmouth, provided a living for Evangelical minister Edward Stillinghurst.
+He lived not far from All Saints' Church, West Bromwich, which under the patronage of the Methodist Earl of Dartmouth, provided a living for Evangelical minister Edward Stillinghurst.
 Well connected, Stillinghurst invited as visiting preachers some of the foremost preachers and theologians of the day.
 These included John Fletcher, John Ryland, Henry Venn, John Cennick and Benjamin Ingham.
 His mother encouraged Francis to meet with the Methodists in Wednesbury, eventually joining a "band" with four other young men who would meet and pray together.
 For them a typical Sunday would be a preaching meeting at 5.00 am, communion at the parish church mid morning, and attending a preaching meeting again at 5.00 pm.

-Asbury had his first formal job at age thirteen; he went "into service" for local gentry, whom he later described as "one of the most unGodly families in the parish".
-But he soon left them and is believed to have eventually worked for Thomas Foxall, at the Old Forge Farm, where he made metal goods.
+Asbury had his first formal job at age thirteen; he went "into service" for local gentry, whom he later described as "one of the most unGodly families in the parish" but he soon left them and is believed to have eventually worked for Thomas Foxall, at the Old Forge Farm, where he made metal goods.
 He became great friends with Foxall's son, Henry.
 They developed a friendship, which continued after Henry Foxall's emigration to Colonial America.
 There he continued working with metal and established the Foundry Church in Georgetown, now part of Washington, D.C.

 Asbury began to preach locally, and eventually became an itinerant preacher on behalf of the Methodist cause.

 Asbury's preaching ministry in England is detailed in the section below: "Asbury's circuits in England".